Jacek Jaśkowiak

 Jacek Jaśkowiak (born 10 March 1964) is a Polish politician and entrepreneur.
-He is the current mayor of the city of Poznań, Greater Poland Voivodeship, Poland, and a member of the Civic Platform political party.
+He is the current mayor of the city of Poznań, Greater Poland Voivodeship, Poland, and a member of the Civic Platform political party, in which he is considered as a part of the party's socially liberal wing.

 Life and education

 He graduated in law and administration from the Adam Mickiewicz University in Poznań.
 He also completed postgraduate studies in finance and tax law.
 He received a GFPS-Poland scholarship and studied at the University of Bielefeld, Germany.
 As a student, Jaśkowiak was a member of the Rural Youth Union (Polish: Związek Młodzieży Wiejskiej).

 In the 1990s, he started to pursue a career in business and worked as a sales director at Kulczyk Tradex – a company belonging to billionaire Jan Kulczyk.
 In 1997, he established his own firm specializing in economic consulting.
 In the same year, he met Jacek Kaczmarski and worked as his manager.
 In 2007 he became the CEO of the Jaśkowiak Sp.
 Z.o.o company providing accounting services to middle-sized foreign businesses.

 In 2012 and 2014, he was one of the organizers of the FIS Cross-Country World Cup events in Szklarska Poręba.